Awia00/Programming-Massively-Parallel-Hardware/Exercises/Week03/Doc/Task 2.md

 64*250000 matrix

 Running times:
-    Square Accumulator naive time            4848
+    Square Accumulator naive time            13015
-    Square Accumulator optimized time        19
+    Square Accumulator optimized time        7818

-But it does not seem precise as the running time feels very similar.
+We are now seeing a nice speedup of transposing matrix A and then transposing matrix B to get the wanted result.